russellgordon/teaching/src/site/notes/Current Courses/Grade 10 Introduction to Computer Studies/Section 2/All Prior Classes.md

 ### Thread 1, Day 7 - Tuesday, September 27, 2022
 #### Agenda
 1. Working time
-	- You have the remainder of class time today to make progress on your [[Tasks/Campus Line Drawing|Campus Line Drawing]] task.
+	- You have the remainder of class time today to make progress on your [[Current Courses/Grade 10 Introduction to Computer Studies/Tasks/Campus Line Drawing|Campus Line Drawing]] task.

 #### To-do items
 *Before our next class, please...*

-- [ ] Make a "update" post for the [[Tasks/Campus Line Drawing|Campus Line Drawing]] task [on Spaces](https://ca.spacesedu.com/) to reply to the [[Tasks/Campus Line Drawing#Reflection prompts|reflection prompts]].
+- [ ] Make a "update" post for the [[Current Courses/Grade 10 Introduction to Computer Studies/Tasks/Campus Line Drawing|Campus Line Drawing]] task [on Spaces](https://ca.spacesedu.com/) to reply to the [[Current Courses/Grade 10 Introduction to Computer Studies/Tasks/Campus Line Drawing#Reflection prompts|reflection prompts]].
 	- Be sure to include a screenshot or photo of your progress.

 > [!NOTE]
-> Friday is the final working period for the [[Tasks/Campus Line Drawing|this task]].
+> Friday is the final working period for the [[Current Courses/Grade 10 Introduction to Computer Studies/Tasks/Campus Line Drawing|this task]].
 As needed, you may wish to make more progress on your own time before then.

 > [!TIP]
 > Keep in mind that your first [[Current Courses/Grade 10 Introduction to Computer Studies/Portfolios/Initial Portfolio Review|portfolio review]] takes place on Saturday.
 Be [[Current Courses/Grade 10 Introduction to Computer Studies/Portfolios/Initial Portfolio Review|ready]].